omagdy7/Macpan/README.md

 ## Optional

 - [X] Add scattered mode for the ghosts
+- [X] Add firghtened mode for the ghosts
 - [ ] Add powerups
-- [ ] Add firghtening mode for the ghosts
 - [ ] Setup a menu for the game
 - [ ] Setup a simple score system
 - [ ] Setup a proper sfx/audio for the game